Paris Hayden's American Legion team got a second chance and took advantage, all the way to the 2004 American Legion World Series.

 Hayden spoke having had the baseball gods smile on him long enough to have a professional career that lasted five seasons, getting him as high AA.
 But those baseball gods couldn't get him to the majors.

 Hayden's professional career began in 1986, taken by the Orioles in the first round of the June secondary draft, out of Indian River Community College.
-Hayden has also been credited as Paris Haden.

 With the Orioles, Hayden started at rookie Bluefield, hitting .303 in 62 games.
 He also hit eight home runs and stole nine bases.